 Scholarship Incentive Program for Graduate Programs in Education

-The Master of Education degree program in Reading, the Master of Education degree program in Curriculum and Instruction, and the graduate certificates in English as a Second Language (ESL) and Excellence in Teaching offer a scholarship incentive program.
+The graduate degree programs in Education offer a scholarship incentive program.
 All students enrolled in these programs are automatically eligible for the incentive.
-With the scholarship incentive, tuition for courses in these programs during the 2011-2012 academic year is $300 per credit hour, a total of $900 per three-credit course.
+With the scholarship incentive, tuition for courses is $300 per credit hour, a total of $900 per three-credit course.
 The scholarship incentive is applicable to all courses within these programs.

 Advisory Board Scholarships for Health Care Administration

-Advisory Board Scholarships are automatically available for all for all students enrolled in the Master of Science degree program in Health Care Administration or in a graduate certificate program in Health Care Administration.
-With the scholarship, tuition for the 2011-2012 academic year is 70% of full graduate tuition (a total of $1489 per three-credit course).
+Advisory Board Scholarships are automatically available for all for all students enrolled in the Master of Science degree program in Health Care Administration or in the graduate certificate program.
+With the scholarship, tuition is 70% of full graduate tuition, a total of $1489 per three-credit course.
 The scholarships are applicable to all courses in Health Care Administration.
 For more information, contact the Graduate Division Office.

 An application fee of $35 must be submitted with the application for admission to the graduate programs in health care administration and education.
 Applicants to the Physician Assistant program apply through CASPA.

 Students preferring to pay semester charges in monthly installments must have payment arrangements completed prior to registration.
-Financial arrangements may only be made with the director of student accounts or with the bursar.
-The director of student accounts can be reached by telephone at (570) 208-5835.
+Financial arrangements may be made with the Business Office, and can be reached at 570-208-5830.

 Students with a verified tuition-reimbursement benefit from their employers may defer payment of the portion of their tuition covered by the benefit until after the end of the semester, after grades are released.
-For a copy of the benefit-verification form or for more information about policies concerning tuition-reimbursement benefits, consult the dean of graduate programs or the director of student accounts.
+For a copy of the benefit-verification form or for more information about policies concerning tuition-reimbursement benefits, contact the Graduate Division at 570-208-5991.